How to become a Sole Trader

 Income tax, PRSI and the Universal Social Charge

-When you are registered with Revenue as a self-employed person, you pay income tax, PRSI and the Universal Social Charge under the self-assessment system.
+When registered with Revenue as a self-employed person, you pay income tax, PRSI and the Universal Social Charge under the self-assessment system by 31st October each year.
+You must know your annual Income Tax Return Deadline to avoid fines or penalties.

 Preliminary Tax

-Sole Traders must pay Preliminary tax on or before 31st October each year and it is a calculation of what you expect to pay for a tax year.
-This is essentially an advance payment on next year’s tax bill - i.e. tax on the income not yet earned.
-Make sure that over the year, you save for your Income Tax bill AND your Preliminary Tax liability.
+Sole Traders must pay Preliminary Tax on or before 31st October each year, and it is a calculation of what you expect to pay for a tax year.
+This is an advance payment on next year’s tax bill – i.e. tax on the income not yet earned.
+Ensure you save for your Income Tax bill AND your Preliminary Tax liability over the year.

 Value Added Tax (VAT)

-You will need to register for VAT if your business meets certain criteria.
-You don’t charge VAT or claim VAT back until you are VAT registered so this simplfies the invoicing process.
+You will need to register for VAT if your business meets specific criteria.
+You only charge VAT or claim VAT back once registered, simplifying the invoicing process.

 Employers PAYE

-If you are employing people, you must register as an employer and operate payroll.
-An employer is responsible for deducting the appropriate PAYE tax, USC, and PRSI from your employees’ wages as well as maintain a Payroll Report which is reported to Revenue on a real-time basis.
+You must register as an employer and operate payroll if you employ people.
+An employer is responsible for deducting the appropriate PAYE tax, USC, and PRSI from your employees’ wages and maintaining a Payroll Report, which is reported to Revenue on a real-time basis.
+As a reminder, you cannot take a salary when registering as a Sole Trader in Ireland.
+Everything you earn is your income.
+Consider becoming a Limited Company and a director if you want a salary.

 Relevant Contracts Tax (RCT)